 You can also get in touch with our admissions counselors at 877-581-2348 or via email at email@example.com.
 They'll be able to get you on the right path!

-Upon admission, you will be asked to submit enrollment and housing deposits by May 1.
-Prior to your arrival on campus, you will also be asked to complete a medical examination form and will be contacted regarding your class schedule, housing accommodations and other details.
+Upon admission new freshman will be asked to submit an enrollment deposit by May 1 and all students living on campus a housing deposit by June 12.
+Prior to your arrival on campus, all first time students will also be asked to complete a medical examination form and will be contacted regarding your class schedule, housing accommodations and other details.

 The EIU admission process will usually begin the fall or winter of your senior year in high school, when your application is submitted.
 Depending on the application deadline for the semester you applied, you will usually be notified of admittance in the winter or spring of your senior year.
 It’s important to remember that the earlier you apply, the more financial aid you may be eligible for.
 A $30 non-refundable application fee is required to complete your application.
 Applicants facing economic hardship may request a waiver of the $30 application fee.
 More information, including guidelines and directions, can be found once you begin your application in MyEIU.
 If you choose the paper application, please send completed applications to: Office of Admissions, 600 Lincoln Ave., Charleston, IL 61920.
-We are currently accepting applications for Fall 2013 and Spring 2014.
-We will begin accepting applications for Summer and Fall 2014 after August 1.
+We are currently accepting applications for Fall 2014.
 There is no application deadline.
 We will continue to accept applications as resources allow.
 Why wait?
 Apply now to be one step closer to a great future.

 Most students prefer the ease and immediacy of the online application.
 You can begin your application now by clicking the button below.